Quantum Mechanics in Terms of Realism

 Why does the Copenhagen interpretation assume such an extreme position?
-Admittedly, so far no theory has been found that could specify the hypothetical underlying processes postulated in the deterministic attitude.
-Thus, from the viewpoint of economy of concepts it might seem reasonable to eliminate the concept of these processes altogether.
-This would give the additional bonus that the indeterminacy no longer points at an incapability of the quantum theorists to build a complete theory but is a property of nature.
+Admittedly, so long as no theory is available that can specify the hypothetical underlying processes postulated in the deterministic attitude, it might seem reasonable, from the viewpoint of economy of concepts, to eliminate the concept of these processes altogether.
+This would give the additional bonus that the indeterminacy no longer points at an inability of the quantum theorists to build a complete theory, but is a property of nature.

-It seems that the attitude of the Copenhagen school got additional support from von Neumann's demonstration$^{(180)}$ that some basic features of quantum mechanical states are incompatible with the introduction of additional hidden variables besides $\psi $ in order to further specify the physical situations and to restore determinism.
-This statement seems to have been taken in the sense that no deterministic theory at all is possible.
-When Bell examined the case$^{(181,182)}$ he found out that those basic features of the quantum mechani cal states, which von Neumann postulated also for the states in a hidden- variable theory, are actually more than can reasonably be postulated in such a theory.
-Thus, von Neumann's proof, although mathematically correct, leaves the real question untouched and does not exclude deterministic hidden- variable theories.
+It seems that the attitude of the Copenhagen school received additional support from von Neumann's demonstration \cite[Secs.~IV.1 and IV.2]{Neu} that some basic features of quantum mechanical states are incompatible with the introduction of additional hidden variables besides $\psi $ in order to further specify the physical situations and to restore micro-determinism.
+This statement seems to have been taken to mean that no deterministic theory at all is possible.
+When Bell examined the case \cite{Bel64}, \cite{Bel66} he found that those basic features of the quantum mechanical states which von Neumann postulated also for the states in a hidden-variable theory, are actually more than can reasonably be postulated in such a theory.
+Thus, von Neumann's proof, although mathematically correct, leaves the real question untouched and does not exclude deterministic hidden-variable theories.
+The same conclusion had been reached by Grete Hermann in 1935 \cite{Her35}.

 On the other hand, Bell's investigations revealed that any hidden-variable theory which after averaging over the hidden variables reproduces the formulas of quantum mechanics must have a grossly nonlocal structure.
-A more detailed account on this specific aspect will be given in Sec.~5.
-Here, the essential lesson is that von Neumann's proof does not exclude deterministic theories, and, no other proof being in sight, the apodictic exclusion of determinism in the Copenhagen interpretation is unjustified.
-Thus Dirac wrote: ``It may be that in some future development we shall be able to return to determinism, but only at the expense of giving up something else, some other prejudice which we hold to very strongly at the present time''.$^{(183)}$
+A more detailed account of this specific aspect will be given in Chap.~4.
+Here, the essential lesson is that von Neumann's proof does not exclude micro-deterministic theories, and the apodictic exclusion of micro-determinism in the Copenhagen interpretation is unjustified.